Mercerenies/latitude/spec/ii_standard_library/kernel.md

 ### `Kernel executablePath.`

 This method returns the full pathname of the Latitude executable file, including the filename.
-The directory portion of this pathname

-### `Kernel protect (object, slotName).`

-Adds assignment and delete protection to the given slot on the supplied object.
-If the slot does not exist, [TODO: This is currently a bug in the interpreter; correct and fill in the behavior here].

-### `Kernel protected? (object, slotName).`
+### `Kernel cwd.`

-Returns whether the given slot on the supplied object has any protections applied to it.
+This method returns the full pathname of the current working directory from which the Latitude executable is being run.

 ### `Kernel evaluating? (object).`